ricardohsilva/free-agent__ngrx-weather/README.md

 );
 ```

 When any change is made.
-This listener will be called.
+This listener will be called and the new state will be set.

+## Searching for a City - Toolbar
-In our Toolbar component, we have a search field to find the available cities that we want to check the weather.
+In our Toolbar component,there is a search field to find the available cities that we want to check the weather.
 As soon you type a word, we are going to call the function getLocations().
 This function getLocations() is going to call the Action `getLocationsStart` and as a payload, we are passing the querystring.